MicrosoftDocs/azure-devops-docs/docs/boards/work-items/guidance/cmmi-process-workflow.md

    - **User Experience**

    This field is also used to calculate capacity by discipline.
-It is assigned to `type=&amp;quot;Activity&amp;quot;` in the ProcessConfiguration file.
+It is assigned to `type=&quot;Activity&quot;` in the ProcessConfiguration file.
 (2)

    For additional guidance, see [Implement development tasks](cmmi/guidance-implement-development-tasks.md).